Hair (musical): Act II

 After the trip, Claude says "I can't take this moment to moment living on the streets. ...
-I know what I want to be ... invisible".
-As they "look at the moon," Sheila and the others enjoy a light moment ("Good Morning Starshine").
+I want to be ... invisible".
+As they "look at the Moon", Sheila and the others enjoy a light moment ("Good Morning Starshine").
 The tribe pays tribute to an old mattress ("The Bed").
-Claude is left alone with his doubts.
-He leaves as the tribe enters wrapped in blankets in the midst of a snow storm.
-They start a protest chant and then wonder where Claude has gone.
-Berger calls out "Claude!
-Claude!"
-Claude enters dressed in a military uniform, his hair short, but they do not see him because he is an invisible spirit.
+Claude leaves as the tribe enters wrapped in blankets during a snowstorm.
+They begin a protest chant and then call for Claude.
+Claude enters dressed in a military uniform, his hair short, but the tribe does not see him because he is an invisible spirit.
 Claude says, "like it or not, they got me."

-Claude and everyone sing "Flesh Failures".
-The tribe moves in front of Claude as Sheila and Dionne take up the lyric.
-The whole tribe launches into "Let the Sun Shine In", and as they exit, they reveal Claude lying down center stage on a black cloth.
-During the curtain call, the tribe reprises "Let the Sun Shine In" and brings audience members up on stage to dance.
+The tribe sings "Flesh Failures".
+They move in front of Claude and launch into "Let the Sun Shine In"; as they exit, Claude is left lying in the center.
+During the curtain call, the tribe reprises "Let the Sun Shine In" and brings audience members on stage to dance.

 (Note: This plot summary is based on the original Broadway script.
 The script has varied in subsequent productions.)